 High blood sugar can raise your risk of serious health problems, including type 2 diabetes, heart disease, and several other chronic conditions.

 Test-tube studies have found that echinacea plants may help lower blood sugar levels.

 In a test-tube study, an Echinacea purpurea extract was shown to suppress enzymes that digest carbohydrates.
-This would reduce the amount of sugar entering your blood if consumed (13).
+In theory, this means that echinacea might be able to reduce the amount of sugar entering your blood (

 Still, human-based research on the effects of echinacea on blood sugar is lacking.